rishi97/helm-charts/keycloak_pgoperator/keycloak-zolando-pg/README.md

 <!--- app-name: Keycloak -->

-# Keycloak packaged by Bitnami
+# Keycloak packaged with Postgresql HA

 Keycloak is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.